-Students are required to complete a one credit reading internship that covers literacy field-based experiences at the high school level.
+Students will complete a one credit reading internship that covers field-based literacy experiences at the high school level at the conclusion of all coursework.
 This course of study is designed for students to observe, interview, and experience literacy program planning, operation, and management in grades 9-12.
-Students will spend time shadowing a reading specialist as he or she delivers intervention, collaborates with colleagues, administers evaluations, determines diagnoses, plans curriculum and budgets, and manages literacy initiatives.
-Students will be actively involved in the day-to-day literacy processes and programs in their schools.
-This is one of the capstone experiences for students who are planning to be certified as a reading/writing specialist.